erhanersoz/JavaScript30/25 - Event Capture, Propagation, Bubbling and Once/README.md

     once: true
   });
 ```
-It writes "Click!!!" only once, no matter how many times the button is clicked.
+It writes a "Click!!!" only once, regardless of the number of clicks.

 ## What i have learned?